briandfoy/briandfoy.github.io/_drafts/2019-01-02-it-s-not-singletons-it-s-your-language.md

 	}
 {% endhighlight %}

-The `SharedThingy` has the lifecycle that people expect because its object contains the singleton but also know when it is created and when it goes out of scope.
+The `SharedThingy` has the lifecycle that people expect because its object contains the singleton, but also knows when it is created and when it goes out of scope.

 This is, by the way, what some database modules do.
 They keep a single connection, ping it, and reconnect when necessary, all while hiding that from the application.